Chart Color Schemes

 Employment conditions in Stuart face significant challenges, ranking among the bottom 10% of areas assessed nationally

-Stuart's workforce comprises both white and blue-collar jobs, with prominent representation in essential services sectors.
-The unemployment rate stood at 10.8% as per AreaSearch's aggregation of statistical area data.
+Stuart's workforce is balanced across white and blue-collar jobs with significant representation in essential services sectors.
+Its unemployment rate was 10.4% as per AreaSearch aggregation of statistical area data.

-As of June 2025181 residents were employed while the unemployment rate was 6.9% higher than Rest of Qld's rate of 3.9%.
-Workforce participation lagged significantly at 13.7%, compared to Rest of Qld's 59.1%.
-Employment was concentrated in health care & social assistance, construction, and public administration & safety.
-The area had a particular specialization in health care & social assistance, with an employment share 1.3 times the regional level.
+As of September 2025, the unemployment rate stood at 6.4%, which was 2.3 percentage points higher than Rest of Qld's rate of 4.1%.
+Workforce participation in Stuart lagged significantly at 13.7% compared to Rest of Qld's 59.1%.
+Employment among residents is concentrated in health care & social assistance, construction, and public administration & safety.
+The area has a particular specialization in health care & social assistance with an employment share of 1.3 times the regional level.

-Conversely, agriculture, forestry & fishing showed lower representation at 0.0% versus the regional average of 4.5%.
-There were 1.7 workers for every resident as per the Census, indicating that the area functioned as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between June 2024 and June 2025, the labour force decreased by 2.4%, with employment decreasing by 5.7%, leading to a rise in unemployment rate of 3.1 percentage points.
-In comparison, Rest of Qld recorded employment growth of 1.8% and labour force growth of 2.0%, with unemployment rising by 0.2 percentage points.
-Jobs and Skills Australia's national employment forecasts from Sep-22 offer insights into potential future demand within Stuart.
-These projections estimate that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these industry-specific projections to Stuart's employment mix suggests local employment should increase by 6.6% over five years and 13.9% over ten years.
+Conversely, agriculture, forestry & fishing shows lower representation at 0% compared to the regional average of 4.5%.
+As per the Census, there are 1.7 workers for every resident, indicating that the area functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+Between September 2024 and September 2025, the labour force decreased by 1% while employment decreased by 3.2%, leading to a rise in unemployment rate by 2.1 percentage points.
+In comparison, Rest of Qld recorded employment growth of 1.7% and labour force growth of 2.1%, with unemployment rising by 0.3 percentage points.
+State-level data from 25-Nov shows Queensland's employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, closely aligned with the national rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates across industry sectors.
+Applying these projections to Stuart's employment mix indicates that local employment should increase by approximately 6.6% over five years and 13.9% over ten years, assuming constant population projections for illustrative purposes.

 Frequently Asked Questions - Employment